datarefuge/workflow/checking.md

     - Unzip it, open it and spot check to make sure that all the files are there and seem valid.

 - Finishing up
-  - In the Uncrawlable spreadsheet, briefly describe any change you have made in cell "Any Changes?"
+  - In the Uncrawlable spreadsheet, briefly describe any change you have made in cell "Any Changes?", and answer yes or no in cell "Files in  UUID.zip are all good?"
   - In the Uncrawlable spreadsheet, change the status to "Closed" in the cell "Current Status", for instance:
   ```
   @khdelphine Closed 1/22/2017